-Children hold toy guns as they demonstrate newly learnt skills from military-style weapons training, to a Reuters journalist, in Ayahualtempa, Mexico, February 3, 2020.
+Children hold toy guns as they demonstrate newly learned skills from military-style weapons training to a Reuters journalist in Ayahualtempa, Mexico, February 3, 2020.

-Guillermo Gatica, 6, holds a toy gun as he demonstrates newly learnt skills from military-style weapons training, to a Reuters journalist, in Ayahualtempa, Mexico, February 3, 2020.
+Guillermo Gatica, six, holds a toy gun as he demonstrates skills acquired from military-style weapons training in Ayahualtempa, February 3, 2020.

 A police raid, viral videos and the broken lives of Nigerian gay law suspects